Eight Finger Eddie

-Yertward Mazamanian (8 March 1924 – 18 October 2010), widely known as "Eight Finger Eddie", was an American hippie of Armenian descent.
-He was credited with popularizing Goa, India as a hippie destination from the mid-1960s onward.
+Yertward Mazamanian (March 8, 1924 – October 18, 2010), better known as Eight Finger Eddie, was an American businessman and former bass player.
+A hippie, he was credited with popularizing the coastal state of Goa, India as a hippie destination from the mid-1960s onward.

-Life
+Early life

 Mazamanian was born with only three fingers on his right hand, and was one of seven children of Armenian immigrants from Istanbul who apparently settled near Boston, Massachusetts.
 In his memoirs, he claimed to have been a Boy Scout, a regular churchgoer and an "honors student" at school.